11ty/11ty-website/src/docs/quicktips/inline-css.md

 _Contributed by [Zach Green](https://github.com/zgreen)_

-You can also inline minified CSS in a [JavaScript template](/docs/languages/javascript/).
+You can also internal minified CSS in a [JavaScript template](/docs/languages/javascript/).
 This technique does not use filters, and instead uses `async` functions:

 ```js
 const fs = require("fs/promises");